Green Power Partnership

 A number of local, state and federal incentives are available for installing on-site renewable generation systems.
 The Database of State Incentives for Renewable Energy (DSIRE) is a comprehensive source of information on the status of local, state, and federal programs and incentives promoting renewable energy, including information on financial incentives, net metering policies, and awareness and investment programs.

 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ is a nationally accepted benchmark for the design, construction, and operation of high-performance green buildings.
 LEED promotes a whole-building approach to sustainability by recognizing performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
-In some situations, green power qualifies for LEED points under the program requirements.
+In some situations, green power qualifies for LEED points under

 The U.S. Environmental Protection Agency Grants Office provides some funding opportunities.
 A large part of EPA's mission to protect the environment and public health is accomplished by awarding grants and cooperative agreements.
 This Web site provides information on the grant application process, applicable requirements, as well as a list of current grant opportunities.